ewencai/GIFtoolsCookbook/content/AtoZ/em1dfm/index.rst

-Here, we demonstrate the interpretation of FEM data through both independent 1D and laterally constrained 3D inversion approaches.
-Although full 3D FEM inversion algorithms have been developed, they are significant time and processing power to compute a final model.
-Meanwhile 1D and laterally constrained 3D inversion approaches are computationally fast algorithms, capable of recovering information about 3D conductivity and susceptibility structures.
+Here, we demonstrate the interpretation of FEM data through both independent 1D inversions and with a laterally constrained pseudo-3D inversion approach.
+Although full 3D FEM inversion algorithms have been developed, they are significant time and processing power limitations to compute a final model.
+Meanwhile 1D and laterally constrained pseudo-3D inversion approaches are computationally fast algorithms, capable of recovering information about 3D conductivity and susceptibility structures.
 The tutorial for the EM1DFM code is split into three parts:

     .. toctree::
        :maxdepth: 1